-In the last years of my grandpa’s life, he was probably grumpier (#1, #2, and #3) than ever.
+In the last years of my grandpa’s life, Yeye was probably grumpier (#1, #2, and #3) than ever.
 Physical decline, the feeling of worthlessness, a difficult past all built up in my grandpa.
-Though I understood a part of his struggle, his anger still had consequences.
+Though I understood a part of his struggle, his anger took a toll on others.
+I remember sleeping in bed, tense and holding my breath at times, as I would overhear his frustration about being old, wanting to die.
 It was tough living in a room next to him.
-I remember sleeping in bed, tense and holding my breath at times, as I would overhear his frustration about being old, wanting to die, etc. His words were heavy and because my grandma, Mama, would listen, he often directed his anger at her.
-At the time I was a recent college grad and though a wall separated me from my grandpa’s frustration, it still affected me emotionally.
-It really did.
-So much so, that when my grandparents visited my aunt for a few weeks, I moved my room down to basement after years of living next door.
-What really broke my heart was when I could hear my grandma crying.
-Sometimes I’d hear it at night in a soft whimper and other times I would be downstairs in the kitchen only to hear my grandpa’s anger flare in a second.
-A few minutes later, you could hear my grandma crying softly in the bathroom.
+His words were honest and ever so heavy and because my grandma would listen, he often directed his anger at her.
+At the time I was a recent college grad and only a wall separated me from really feeling Yeye’s emotions.
+It made uneasy.
+So much so that when my grandparents left the country to visit my aunt on one occasion, I took the opportunity to quietly move my room down to the basement, after years of living next door.
+I felt guilty, but I couldn’t take it anymore.

-Our family would often try to do what we could to protect my grandma from Yeye’s anger.
-When Yeye had a stroke, we moved him to an assisted living as he no longer was able to walk up the two flights of stairs to his room.
-We strongly encouraged Mama to consider staying at home with my sister’s family and myself so she wouldn’t be the only one victim to Yeye’s anger.
-I vividly remember hearing that, Mama, with no hesitation and in a genuine manner, told us that until her husband died, she would stay with him.
+Our family would often try to protect Mama from Yeye’s anger.
+When Yeye had a stroke, we moved him to an assisted living as he no longer was able to get around safely at home.
+While Yeye needed to move, we urged Mama to consider staying at home so she wouldn’t be alone with Yeye and the main victim of his anger.
+I vividly remember hearing Mama, with no hesitation and in a genuine manner tell us that until her husband died, she would stay with him.
 And so, when Yeye moved to the assisted living, she did too.
-Though there were no hearts flying, no romantic songs, no good feelings, this is how I know what love is.
+Though there were no hearts flying, no romantic songs, no good feelings, I watched her and this is how I know what love is.

-Perhaps the moment that sticks with me the most was the day before my grandpa passed.
+Perhaps the moment that sticks with me the most was the day before my grandpa died.
 I had gone to visit my grandparents at the assisted living and Yeye was unusually weak.
 He could not get up on his own.
-Upon entering the room, I remember seeing Mama facing Yeye, at under 5 feet, trying to pull my grandpa up.
-She was 97!
-With his arms holding hers, he was able to sit up.
-She held a cup out for him so he could vomit and since she had no other hands, she used her head to prop his head up.
-Another time during that visit, she helped Yeye up again, her head again propping his, and she again held a cup, this time so he could pee into it since he was too weak to make it to the bathroom.
-My initial reaction was disgust, but I quickly was humbled realizing my grandma’s determination to care for her husband.
-In his last days, she wanted to help her husband keep his dignity.
-Nothing pretty, no diamonds or flowers.
-And not even a happily ever after.
-I just saw true love that day and dedication from a wife to her dying husband.
-Till death do us part, by example and by far one of the best lessons I’ve learned thus far.
+As I walked into their room that day to visit, I remember seeing Mama, 97 at the time, facing her husband at under 5 feet, trying to pull him up.
+With his frail arms holding hers, he was able to sit up.
+She held a cup out for him so he could vomit and since she had no other hands, she leaned her head against his to prop it up.